Application Information

 Completed online application, including payment of $55 application fee.

-• Letters of recommendation: Three letters must be submitted from persons who have supervised the applicant's research and/or academic work; these letters must sent on letterhead and must be sent directly to the graduate program office from the person writing the letter.
+• Letters of recommendation: A least 3 letters of recommendation (LOR) must be submitted from persons who have supervised or mentored the applicant in a research or academic setting or who have interacted with the applicant in such areas.
+LORs are carefully considered in the selection process and are very important components of your application.
+LORs must sent on letterhead and must be sent directly to the graduate program office from the person writing the letter.

-• GRE: GRE scores are not required to be considered for admission for the PhD program.
-You may submit your official scores, directly from ETS, for a more competitive application (GRE institution code: 5739).
+• GRE: GRE scores are NOT required to be considered for admission for the PhD program.
+However, you may submit your official scores directly from ETS (GRE institution code: 5739) and add them to your application.

 • Degree: bachelor's degree (BA or BS) in a biomedical discipline or science-related field from an accredited college or university.